KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 essence resolved back to Source
 not through arc-completion
 but through the exhausting of motion
-oriented away from what essence is.
+oriented away from centropic coherence.

 The path is called Nirvana by its practitioners.
 Structurally, it is the entropic arc.